dgomezda/rec/README.md

 # IronRec
-IronReco is an script to audio recognition using FFT.
+IronRec Project is an script for audio recognition using FFT.